-Figure 3: Upper graphs: Total biomass, mean abundance and size, species composition in response to nutrient regimes over 180 d which approximately corresponds to 130 phytoplankton generations.
-Lower graphs: Genotype sorting of the two species in response to nutrient regime
+Figure 3: Upper graphs: Total biomass, mean abundance and cell size, and species composition in response to nutrient regimes over 180 d which approximately corresponds to 130 phytoplankton generations.
+Lower graphs: Genotype sorting of the two species in response to nutrient regime.

-We found that species composition was significantly affected by nutrient regime.
-At low nitrate concentration the two species occurred evenly, while C. affinis with their higher $V{maxN}$ and larger cells gained in dominance with nutrients.
-As such the compositional shifts were predictable and to a large part responsible for mean size and total biomass increase and for declining resource use efficiency (RUE) in response to increased nutrients (Fig. 3 upper graphs).
+In this experiment, species composition was significantly affected by nutrient regime.
+At low nitrate concentration the two species occurred evenly, while C. affinis with their higher V{maxN} and larger cells gained in dominance with nutrients.
+As such the species compositional shifts were predictable and to a large part responsible for mean size and total biomass increase in response to increased nutrients (Fig. 3 upper graphs).
 On top after more than 80 generations (i.e. 130 d in Fig. 3), we found an increase in mean cell size and total biomass and their respective variability only in the replete conditions (Fig. 3 upper graphs).
-Evolutionary shifts (i.e. in the form of genotype sorting) were contrary to expectations not driven by the nutrient regimes.
+Genotype sorting, in particular for the highly variable genotypes of C. affinis, contrary to expectations could not be predicted based on genotype's cell size and other prior trait measurements in the different nutrient regimes.
 In more detail only one E. huxleyi genotype dominated in all nutrient regimes, and three different C. affinis genotypes remained after 130 generations (Fig. 3 lower graphs).
-The latter, however, did not co-occur but surprisingly dominated different replicates of the same nutrient treatment.
-The selected C. affinis genotype identities were not predictable by size and other prior trait measurements.
+The latter, however, did not co-occur but surprisingly dominated different replicates of the same nutrient treatment (Matthiessen et al. under revision).